Graduate Open Day – Wednesday 27th November 2019

 Undergraduate Open Days

 The open days are held in the Summer, usually in July and September.

 We welcome parents, guardians and teachers.
 You do not need to book to attend our Undergraduate Open Days.
 However you will probably want to visit colleges, several of which may require you to book in advance should you wish to join their formal programmes of activity.
 Most colleges will be open if you simply wish to take a brief tour.
 Do visit individual college websites to check.

 The Choral and Organ Awards Open Day – Saturday 2nd May 2020

 This day provides a great opportunity to find out about choral and organ awards and the various college choirs.
 You will have the opportunity to meet and work with some of the directors of music and current choral and organ scholars.
 There will be a programme of workshops and a chance to sing with one of the College choirs for Choral Evensong.
 You will also receive advice on how to prepare for the organ and choral auditions.
 This is a wonderful chance to get a taste of what it would be like to be a choral or organ scholar at Oxford.

-A few days before the Open Day we will send you further information (maps and details about your arrival).
+We will send you further information (maps and details about your arrival) closer to the time.
 On arrival you will receive details of Workshop and Evensong venues.
 Please bring smart clothing to wear for the Evensong.

 Find the programme of the 2019 day here as an example: Organ and Choral Open Day Programme 2019